 NRA Tax Return Information

-All nonresident aliens who have U.S. income are required to file tax returns unless they have only wage income less than the personal exemption ($4050 for 2017) and have had no US taxes withheld.
-The deadline for this application to the Internal Revenue Service (IRS) to be postmarked (not received) is mid April every year.
+All nonresident aliens who earn taxable income in the United States are required to file a federal tax return.
+All nonresidents who claim the benefits of a tax treaty must also file a federal tax return.
+The deadline for this application to the Internal Revenue Service (IRS) to be postmarked is mid April of each year.
 The forms related to tax return preparation are listed and explained below.

 The NRA VITA site is located in the Pershing Building computer lab (Room C-240).
 You must bring